techyanimal/city-tour/README.md

 - **Education**: Teach students about urban planning, architecture, or history.
 - **Gaming**: Serve as a prototype for a city-building or exploration game.
 - **Virtual Real Estate**: Allow users to explore properties or developments in a virtual environment.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute:

+- Fork the repository.

+- Create a new branch (git checkout -b feature/YourFeature).

+- Commit your changes (git commit -m 'Add some feature').

+- Push to the branch (git push origin feature/YourFeature).

+- Open a pull request.

+Please ensure your code follows the project's coding standards and includes documentation where necessary.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.